-Stretching and exercising on the plane is also a great way to tire your muscles and body, making it much easier to fall asleep, and stay asleep.
+Stretching and exercising on the plane is also a great way to tire your muscles and body, making it much easier to actually fall asleep on an airplane.

 Why not stand up while reading this?
 Lets get moving!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 This is a perfect simple exercise for any long flight, as it requires hardly any room!
 All you need is a place to stand, which could be at your seat!